Kohan Retail Investment Group: Poor material conditions

-Woodville Mall, purchased by Kohan in 2009, was closed in December 2011 by court order and demolished in March 2014 due to its poor material condition.
+Woodville Mall which was purchased by Kohan in 2009, was closed in December 2011 by court order and demolished in March 2014 due to its poor material condition.

 Lincoln Mall suffered from serious material condition issues during Kohan's ownership and in August 2013 went into receivership.
 The municipal government of Matteson, Illinois took over ownership in June 2014 and it closed in January 2015 after running out of money.
 At the malls closure, over $10 million in fines and taxes was owed to Matteson by Kohan.
 Lincoln Mall was demolished starting in May 2017.

 During a 2013 police drug search, serious issues were discovered in Northland Mall's former Kmart that included mold, roof damage, and other major issues.
 Ownership also owed $141,081.61 in taxes to Nobles County, Minnesota.
 The mall had serious material condition issues in April 2014 that Worthington, Minnesota took action on.
 Worthington won a court decision about the former Kmart in June 2014, and demolition began in February 2015.
 The mall was sold to 7&41 LLC in May 2015.

 Mayberry Mall was almost closed on February 1, 2018, by local government officials due to roof and mold issues.
 It was sold to WRS Inc. Real Estate Investments in 2019.

 Due to the roof's poor condition, Effingham City declared Village Square Mall unsafe in August 2018.

 Adrian Mall in March 2020 was almost condemned due to electrical, roof, and structural issues.
 It was later condemned in June 2020 due to numerous serious issues.

 In September 2023, Tulsa Promenade in Tulsa, Oklahoma was closed permanently after Kohan refused to remedy ongoing fire code violations in the property.